Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

   - And the last problem is that I cannot get my h2 element inside of logged-in.html section to change the textContent to the members username.

+  **_COMMENTS_**

+  - We have a problem regarding the refresh state of the page.
+As JavaScript does not remember what happened before the page got refreshed we cannot solve this problem with plain javascript.
+Because JavaScript will read during "launch".
+In other word everytime we refresh the page, JavaScript will run its code.
+Therefore we cannot permanently store "newly pushed" values by the user inputs into the accounts array as they will dissappear once the page is reloaded and JavaScript re-reads the entire script.

+  **_SOLUTION_**

+  - A solution to the comments section above is to actually work with some kind of database.
+I would then store the user input during registration inside a database.
+And in there I would check for already existing usernames.
+If it already exists I would not be able to push the registration.
+But if the username is unique in this database I would push it.
+So, when we work with databases we could then tell JavaScript to read from it.
+This way we would have a solution to our problem and all the new registered members would permanently be there even if we refres or close/re-open the page again.
+SO FOR THIS PROJECT I MIGTH SKIP THIS PART WITH THE KNOWLEDGE OF HOW TO ACTUALLY FIND A SOLUTION TO THIS PROBLEM.

 **2021-02-19** | **10:57**

 - Trying to solve register / login section